swans-one/dotfiles/README.md

 and the run:

 ```
-./install.sh
+$ ./install.sh
 ```

 from within this directory.
+Running `install.sh` is set up to be idempotent.
+Running it multiple times should have no effect.
+Running it after the repository has been updated should update the dotfiles without breaking things.